tq-bit/ville-de-cuisines/readme.md

 ## About The Project

-Ville de Cuisines is my submission to the [dev.to Appwrite Hackathon](https://dev.to/devteam/announcing-the-appwrite-hackathon-on-dev-1oc0).
-I built it for my girlfriend and myself to make diet planning fun.
+Ville de Cuisines translates to 'City of Kitchens' from french.
+It is my submission to the [dev.to Appwrite Hackathon](https://dev.to/devteam/announcing-the-appwrite-hackathon-on-dev-1oc0).
+I built it for my girlfriend and myself to make diet planning (more) fun.
 I also added a few social components to make it more engaging.

-Unfortunatly, I was not able to implement all the features during the time of the hackathon.
+Sadly, I was not able to implement all the features during the time of the hackathon.
 I still hope you'll find it entertaining 🤠

 [![ville-de-cuisines landingpage][product-screenshot]](#)